Bob Quinn (American football): Detroit Lions

 On January 8, 2016, the Detroit Lions hired Quinn as general manager.

 After 2 seasons of being the GM, Quinn fired Jim Caldwell on January 1, 2018, due to the team's 9–7 record that season, which was “not good enough”, according to Quinn.
 This drew some criticism with the fans, as Caldwell's record with the Lions (36–28 with 2 playoff appearances) and overall win percentage (.563) was the best the Lions had since the merger.

 On February 5, 2018, Quinn named Matt Patricia the head coach, who led the Lions to a 6–10 record his first year.

 On November 28, 2020, Quinn along with head coach Matt Patricia, were fired by the Lions.
 Quinn finished his tenure with the Lions with a record.

 Cleveland Browns

 On July 30, 2021, Quinn was hired by the Cleveland Browns to be the senior personnel and coaching executive in their football operations department under general manager Andrew Berry.

+Atlanta Falcons

+On January 26, 2026, Quinn was hired by the Atlanta Falcons as the senior advisor to the head coach.
+In this role, Quinn will continue to work with head coach Kevin Stefanski who he had worked with in Cleveland.